posborne/msse-embedded-systems/lab2-pdcontroller/README.md

 Lab Report
 ==========

+Note:
+Unless otherwise stated, the following defaults are used in these
+experiments:
+ - step size: 90 degrees
+ - Kp: 325
+ - Kd: 50

 ### Part 1: Motor Speed

 > Experiment with the speed of the motor: Run your motor at full